mojomast/scoreboardussy/server/deployment/README.md

    certbot --nginx -d your-domain.com
    ```

+## Docker Setup

+The application uses Docker for containerization, which provides better isolation and compatibility with Ubuntu 24.04.

+### MongoDB Container

+MongoDB runs in a Docker container with the following configuration:
+- Container name: `mongodb`
+- Port: 27017 (mapped to host)
+- Data volume: `/var/data/mongodb`
+- Default credentials: admin/password (change these in production!)

+### Application Container

+The application runs in a Docker container with the following configuration:
+- Container name: `improvscoreboard`
+- Port: 3001 (mapped to host)
+- Volume: `/var/www/improvscoreboard/server` mounted to `/app` in the container
+- Environment variables set in the Docker Compose file

 ## MongoDB Backups

-The `backup.sh` script creates and rotates MongoDB backups.
+The `backup.sh` script creates and rotates MongoDB backups from the Docker container.
 It is set up to run daily via a cron job.

 To manually create a backup, run:
 ```